QuantumTux/Effluvia/StarFleetBattles/README.md

 ## SFB-Rule-AndromedanSingularityGenerator-By-DavidBank.pdf
 If you've played SFB enough to explore the empires beyond the Feds, Klingons and Romulans, they you know about the Andromedans.
 They break **all**  the rules.
 Forget shields, they have Power Absorbers; don't shoot them, you'll just make them angry.
 And your transporters are cute, beaming six whole people at once; the Andros can beam _entire ships_.
 It's frightening to imagine what other technology they have, isn't it?

+## SFB-Rule-AndromedanSpatialDistortionCharge-By-DavidBank.pdf
+Those Andromedans are at it again.
+Seems they've gotten tired of playing hide-and-seek with that annoying Alpha Octant technology, the cloaking device.
+Let's see how those Romulans (and Orions) like it when one of these things goes off.

 ## SFB-Rule-AntiPlasmaMines-By-DavidBank.pdf
 My idea of a different way to deal with plasma torpedoes.
 Yes, it's an "area of effect" system, and SVC doesn't like those.
 But it also balances that by not providing a guarantee to _immediately_ reduce warhead strength.
 Moreover, the larger plasmas (Types M, S and R) are affected to a lesser extent (in near-launch cases) than the smaller plasmas (Types D, F and G).